hvac/hvac/CONTRIBUTING.md

 ### Examples

 Example code or general guides for methods in this module can be added under [docs/examples](docs/examples).
+Any newly added or update method in this module will ideally have a corresponding addition to these examples.

 ## Backwards Compatibility Breaking Changes